craftgate/craftgate-php-client/README.md

 ```

 ### Advanced Usage: Adapters
-In reality, the `Craftgate\Craftgate` class serves as a provider of adapters that integrates with different parts of the API.
-While the intended usage for most use-cases is to instantiate a `Craftgate\Craftgate` instance (as illustrated in the examples above) and use its adapter initializers (e.g. `payment()`).
+In reality, the `Craftgate` class serves as a provider of adapters that integrates with different parts of the API.
+While the intended usage for most use-cases is to instantiate a `Craftgate` instance (as illustrated in the examples above) and use its adapter initializers (e.g. `payment()`).

-**Note:** When instantiating an adapter, you can use the same options as you would when instantiating a `Craftgate\Craftgate`
+**Note:** When instantiating an adapter, you can use the same options as you would when instantiating a `Craftgate`

-All adapters in the `Craftgate\Craftgate` have their purposes and initializers that listed below:
+All adapters in the `Craftgate` have their purposes and initializers that listed below:

 | Adapter Name | Purpose | Initializer |
 |--------------|---------|----------|